 Supporting the Movement

 Movement-building plays a crucial role in NAMA’s work.
 We firmly recognize we can’t win this fight alone.
 By working with the organizations and people inside our networks, our movement connects 500,000+ fishing families, food justice champions, scientists, economists – and many more who share our values and goals.
 As part of this broad movement, the tentacles of our work reach a lot further and we can better protect the most vulnerable amongst us while empowering everyone.
-Through our ongoing collaboration with the Fish Locally Collaborative, the Local Catch Network, and Slow Fish, we are creating a sea of change.
+Through our ongoing collaboration with the Fish Locally Collaborative, the Local Catch Network, Slow Fish, and the World Forum of Fisher Peoples, we are creating a sea of change.

 Share this post